-Understanding the biology of weight regulation and the appreciation of the complex and multifactorial nature of how this regulation can go wrong resulting in obesity would indicate that there is no one-size-fits-all intervention or solution.
-Considering the different (roots) factors that lead to weight gain in different individuals (e.g. sleep disruption in one patient while in another, stress eating or medications causing weight gain) would necessitate a multi-level and individualised multi-pronged approach to treating obesity.
-Multi-level, apart from the individual, would include the social and community, physical (environment) and economic levels of interventions, while a multi-pronged approach at the individual level would encompass not just the lifestyle and behavioural modifications but also the possible combination with pharmacologic, and even bariatric surgical procedures based on individualised riskbenefit assessment.
+Understanding the biology of weight regulation and the appreciation of the complex and multifactorial nature of how this regulation can go wrong resulting in obesity would indicate that there is no one-size-fits-all intervention or solution.31 Considering the different (roots) factors that lead to weight gain in different individuals (e.g., sleep disruption in one patient, stress-eating or medications causing weight gain in another) would necessitate a multilevel and individualised multi-pronged approach to treating obesity.
+Multi-level, apart from the individual, would include the social and community, physical (environment), and economic levels of interventions31, while a multipronged approach at the individual level would encompass not just the lifestyle and behavioural modifications but also the possible combination with pharmacologic and even bariatric surgical procedures based on individualised riskbenefit assessment.^{28,32,33}

 Since obesity is a chronic, often relapsing and progressive disease, weight regain ("relapse") after weight loss is common, in part consequent to the physiologic counterresponse to negative energy balance.
-Long-term followup for monitoring of weight regains and obesity-related comorbidities is necessary and prudent.
-Management strategies for weight maintenance/weight regain prevention of at least 6-12 months should be considered during weight loss treatment, understanding that there is also reduced adherence to lifestyle changes with time.
-Some of these measures may involve keeping frequent contact with the patient even after weight loss is attained (e.g. once a month), long-term use of anti-obesity medications, initiation of anti-obesity medications after weight plateau with lifestyle changes and/or intermittent use of very-low or low-calorie diets.
+Long-term followup for monitoring of weight regains and obesity-related comorbidities is necessary and prudent.^{28,32} Management strategies for weight maintenance/weight regain prevention of at least 6-12 months should be considered during weight loss treatment, understanding that there is also reduced adherence to lifestyle changes with time.^{30,33} Some of these measures may involve staying in frequent contact with the patient even after weight loss is attained (e.g., once a month), long-term use of anti-obesity medications, initiation of anti-obesity medications after weight plateau with lifestyle changes, and/or intermittent use of very low- or low-calorie diets.
+30, 32, 33

-Obesity stigma and discrimination which PwO face can be pervasive and poses an often unrecognised detrimental effect on their mental and physical health.
-This extends to the workplace, schools, healthcare settings and social circles.
-As HCPs, understanding obesity as a disease and its causes (roots) and refraining from using language and narratives which unfairly stereotype our patients with obesity as unmotivated and lazy is a form of addressing the obesity stigma and helping our patients overcome this discrimination.
+Obesity stigma and discrimination that PwO face can be pervasive and poses an often unrecognised detrimental effect on their mental and physical health.
+This extends to the workplace, schools, healthcare settings, and social circles.
+As HCPs, understanding obesity as a disease and its causes (roots) and refraining from using language and narratives that unfairly stereotype our patients with obesity as unmotivated and lazy is a form of addressing the obesity stigma and helping our patients overcome this discrimination.
 Educating patients and their families on the nature of obesity as a disease will also help to fight weight bias and stigma.
 Compositely, such measures can help PwO obtain the quality healthcare they need.
+4,27

-Lastly, obesity prevention remains key to reducing the burden of disease associated with obesity as a population moving forward.
-Primary care practitioners are often the first point of patient contact.
+Lastly, obesity prevention remains key to reducing the burden of disease associated with obesity as a population moving forward.31 Primary care practitioners are often the first point of patient contact.
 Initiating the conversation in obesity with patients and addressing childhood obesity are important roles primary care practitioners play in tackling the obesity epidemic.
 With obesity being prevalent in women in their reproductive years, the potential impact of maternal obesity on the adiposity and metabolic health of future generations may be colossal and under-addressed.
-While major public health measures to drastically reduce maternal obesity for a downstream impact seem unlikely at the present moment, HCPs can play an important role in educating women in their reproductive years to maintain a healthy weight to improve pregnancy outcomes and potentially the health of future generations.
+While major public health measures to drastically reduce maternal obesity for a downstream impact seem unlikely at the present moment, HCPs can play an important role in educating women in their reproductive years to maintain a healthy weight to improve pregnancy outcomes and potentially the health of future generations.15